yunzc/vision_depth/README.md

 ## Note

 Note that in the images directory, imx.jpg are none downscaled images, so make sure the camera_params is calibrated accordingly for these, vice versa for dimx.jpg, the downscaled images.
-To make sure of calibration, fo to calibration_config.xml and make sure line 19 is set correctly
+To make sure of calibration, go to calibration_config.xml and make sure line 19 is set correctly
 ```
 <Input>"images/calib_images.xml"</Input>
 ```